sebagnz/tailwindcss-border-image/README.md

 | `border-repeat-` | `repeat`, `round`, `space`, `stretch` |

 The border-image-repeat CSS property defines how the edge regions and middle region of a source image are adjusted to fit the dimensions of an element's border image.

-## Storybook

-In the [storybook][storybook] you'll find examples of real use cases and cool things you can build using this property.

 ## Resources